ReBoot-c/Rewrite-Bytes/README.md

 `AA AA AA` will change to `FF FF FF` and `00 00 00` will change to `11 11 11`.

-But keep in mind: `the number of groups must be the same`:
+But keep in mind: `The number of groups should not be different`:

 ```
 {